Law Pod UK Ep. 182: Unlawful Killing in Inquests: All Change? - Apr 2023

 - The PIP Breast Implant Group Litigation: Matthew acted for a number of private surgeons in complex group litigation proceedings arising from the withdrawal of PIP breast implants.
 Led by Stephen Miller QC.

-Matthew has acted in a wide range of public law cases, including those involving medical law, inquiries and inquests, national security and human rights.
+Matthew has acted in a wide range of public law cases, including those involving medical law, inquiries and inquests, national security, information rights and human rights.

-He appeared in the Court of Protection on behalf of the Home Secretary in a cases concerning the best interests of Sergei and Yulia Skripal following their poisoning by the nerve agent novichok.
-He has been instructed in the High Court and Court of Appeal judicial review proceedings arising out of the Birmingham Inquests (1974), which concern the scope of inquests and the interrelationship of coronial and criminal proceedings.
+He appeared in the Court of Protection on behalf of the Home Secretary in a case concerning the best interests of Sergei and Yulia Skripal following their poisoning by the nerve agent Novichok (led by Sir James Eadie KC).
+He was instructed in the High Court and Court of Appeal judicial review proceedings arising out of the Birmingham Inquests (1974), which concern the scope of inquests and the interrelationship of coronial and criminal proceedings (led by Peter Skelton KC).

 Matthew has developed experience in matters concerning PII, including applications in the Family Court.
-He is the co-author, with Sir Neil Garnham, of the chapter concerning anonymity, PII and protective measures in the Inquests Book: the Law of Coroners and Inquests (Hart Publishing, 2016)
+He is the co-author of the chapter concerning anonymity, PII and protective measures in the Inquests Book: the Law of Coroners and Inquests (Hart Publishing, 2016), the second edition of which will be published in 2025.

 Matthew has also been instructed on matters ranging from freedom of information requests concerning the allowances paid to former Prime Ministers, to the procedural fairness of the policies of the General Medical Council in charging disciplinary cases.